tokuhirom/mprofile-python/README.md

 Then, replace variable parameters by 'mpfilter' command.
 And collect the result by mpreport command.

     % mpfilter < mpdump.txt | mpreport | head -100

+For more details, here is a kazuho-san's article(In Japanese): http://developer.cybozu.co.jp/archives/kazuho/2009/07/mysql-539d.html

+## MOTIVATION

+I don't want to install DBI/DBD::mysql and dependent modules for the server.

 ## LICENSE